kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 ```
 helm upgrade --install aws-efs-csi-driver --namespace kube-system aws-efs-csi-driver/aws-efs-csi-driver --set useFips=true
 ```
+**Notes**:
+* `hostNetwork: true` (should be added under spec/deployment on kubernetes installations where AWS metadata is not reachable from pod network.
+To fix the following error `NoCredentialProviders: no valid providers in chain` this parameter should be added.)

 ### Container Arguments for efs-plugin of efs-csi-node daemonset
 | Parameters                  | Values | Default | Optional | Description                                                                                                                                                                                                                             |
 |-----------------------------|--------|---------|----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|